 You can use smaller cover glasses.
 Just use less DAPI and anti-fade solution.
 This protocol works well with the gonad and the gut.
-Embryos often don't stick to the slides well with this protocol and fall off during the procedure.
-Using $-20^{\circ}$ C 95% ethanol, instead of room temperature 95% ethanol, in Step #3 might help with this problem.
+Embryos often don't stick to the slides well with this protocol works well with the golad and the gut.
+Embryos often don't stick to the sides well with this protocol and fall off during the procedure.
+Using -20° C 95% ethanol, instead of room temperature 95% ethanol, in Step #3 might help with this problem.
 You could also try omitting the ethanol step.